CSU Student Research Competition

-If selected by CLA Dean's Office, participants must be available to present their work on February 18, 2017 in a 10-minute oral presentation to a panel consisting of the Academic Senate Grants Review Committee.
+If selected by CLA Dean's Office, participants must be available to present their work in a 10-minute oral presentation to a panel consisting of the Academic Senate Grants Review Committee.

 Each entry (oral presentation and written summary) will be judged on:

 - Clarity of purpose

 - Appropriateness of methodology

 - Value of the research or creative activity

 - Ability of presenter(s) to articulate the research and creative activity